garrettwrong/cuTWED/CONTRIBUTING.rst

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that code contributions are welcome :)
+* Remember that this is a voluntary project.
+You are welcome to improve things and push the improvements back to the author for review.
+Consider discussing such work in the issue.

 Development
 ===========